eecs484db/eecs484db.github.io/README.md

 ## About

 This [site](https://eecs484db.github.io/) holds the project specs for EECS 484 at the University of Michigan.
-This was made possible by the EECS 485 team and the [Primer Spec](https://github.com/eecs485staff/primer-spec) Jekyll theme.
+It holds the specs for the current semester as well as an archive for past semesters.
+This was made possible by the EECS 485 team and their [Primer Spec](https://github.com/eecs485staff/primer-spec) Jekyll theme.

 **Disclaimer:** We are much better database engineers than frontend engineers (surprise!), so apologies if this site is not the prettiest.